thatlr/Delphi-StackTrace/README.md

 stackinfo from the original object which is now gone.
 It is not possible to recreate it.
 So for now, I just reattach the very last stackinfo, but depending on other exceptions thrown and catched between the original point and the reraise point, it may be no longer the correct one.

+Open issue:

+When a DLL get unloaded, it's address space may get reused by other DLls loaded thereafter.
+So the symbol cache maintained by DbgHelp needs to be invalided somehow on DLL unloading.
+But there is no clean way to get notifications from Windows when a DLL is unloaded (besides LdrRegisterDllNotification which is marked "deprecated" by Microsoft).